 Facebook for Business

 Facebook is one of the all around solid choices for promoting your business.
-Since it is the largest social media platform, it pretty much covers you whether you are B2B, B2C, national or local.
+Since it is the largest social media platform, it pretty much covers you whether you are Food Blog, B2B, B2C, national or local.
 It is hard to go wrong with this choice.

 Google My Business Listing